US stocks drift around their record heights as Wall Street braces for an update on inflation

-NEW YORK (AP) — U.S. stocks are drifting near their record heights on Monday as Wall Street waits for an upcoming update on inflation.
+NEW YORK (AP) — U.S. stocks are drifting around their record heights on Monday as Wall Street waits for an upcoming update on inflation.

 The S&P 500 was virtually unchanged and flirting with its all-time high set two weeks ago.
-The Dow Jones Industrial Average was up 77 points, or 0.2%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was down 0.2%, coming off its own record.
+The Dow Jones Industrial Average was down 91 points, or 0.2%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was up 0.2%, coming off its own record.

 The highlight of this week for Wall Street is likely to arrive on Tuesday, when the government will report how bad inflation was across the country in July.
 Economists expect it to show U.S. consumers had to pay prices for groceries, gasoline and other costs of living that were 2.8% higher in July from a year earlier, a slight acceleration from June’s 2.7% inflation.

-That in turn is raising fears about a potential worst-case scenario called “stagflation,” where the economy stagnates but inflation remains high.
-The Federal Reserve has no good tool to fix both problems at once, and it would likely need to concentrate on either the job market or inflation first.
-But helping one of those areas by raising or lowering interest rates would likely hurt the other.
+That in turn is raising fears about a potential, worst-case scenario called “stagflation” where the economy stagnates but inflation remains high.
+The Federal Reserve has no good tool to fix both at once, and it would need to concentrate on either the job market or inflation first.
+But helping one of those areas by moving interest rates would likely hurt the other.

 A top Fed official, Michelle Bowman, said on Saturday that she believes the job market is the bigger concern.
 She is still backing three cuts to interest rates by the Fed this year following this month’s stunning, weaker-than-expected report on the U.S. job market.
 Trump himself has also been angrily calling for cuts to interest rates to support the economy.